rcl-cloud-apps/cloud101/subscription.md

 # Lesson: Cloud Subscription

 You will need to subscribe to a **cloud service provider** to use their resources.
-You will pay a monthly fee for the cloud services that you consume.
+You pay a monthly fee for the cloud services that you consume.

 In this lesson, you will subscribe for a free 30 day trial of the **Microsoft Azure Cloud**.
 You will then use the **RCL Web Apps + TLS** portal to manage your Microsoft Azure could services.